Last updated on October 24, 2023.

 More insurers are using photo estimatics to streamline claims processing, allowing policyholders to submit loss images with claims.
 But the trend can expose carriers to more fraud from altered images and photos of preexisting damage being used for new claims.

 Digital image forensics helps solve the problem.
-The technology analyzes image data to determine when and where a photo was taken and if it appears on the Internet.
+The technology in our Image Forensics analyzes image data to determine when and where a photo was taken and if it appears on the Internet.
 As photo estimatics becomes more prevalent, this technology will be increasingly vital to fighting fraud.

 4. Access external records quickly